kcmonceaux/mle-project-challenge-2/README.md

 # Testing

-We tested the API using the following methods:
+I tested the API using the following methods:

 1. **Manual Testing with curl**
   - Sent POST requests to the `/predict` and `/predict-minimal` endpoints using example data files and direct JSON input.